-Completed Reviews and Advisory Memoranda and Letters
+Completed Advisory Memoranda and Letters

-NEA OIG perform reviews of NEA and grantee programs and operations which may not result in an audit or evaluation report.
+We perform reviews of NEA and grantee programs and operations which may not result in an audit or evaluation report.
 Advisory memoranda and letters are issued to communicate results and recommendations, if applicable.
-There was one memorandum issued, with one recommendation, to the agency relating to a grantee's funding eligibility.
-NEA concurred with the recommendation and implemented corrective action during the reporting period.
+There were two memoranda issued to NEA during this reporting period.
+One memorandum related to a grantee's funding eligibility, contained three recommendations.
+NEA concurred with the recommendation and implemented corrective action during this reporting period.
+The second memorandum related to NEA's Freedom of Information Act program, contained three recommendations.
+NEA concurred.; however, all of the recommendations remained open at end of this reporting period.

-During the reporting period, there were three advisory letters issued to grantees relating to the financial management of NEA awards.
-Two of the letters included ten recommendations, all of which remained open at the end of the reporting period.